Zzoe00Y/YESlingo/README.md

 If not, install or update to the correct version.

 2. Dependencies not found:\
-   Use `gradle dependencies` to verify all required dependencies are installed.
-If not, add them to your `build.gradle` or `pom.xml` file.
+   Use `mvn dependency::tree` in your bash to verify all required dependencies are installed.
+If not, make sure your `pom.xml` file matches the one in this repository.
+Right-click the `pom.xml` file, go to maven, and select reload project if any dependencies appear red.

 ## Usage
 1. Select your source and target language